pdjr-n2k/ROM106/README.md

 The relays are rated for switching 220VAC/5A, 30VDC5A.
 The real-time state of each output channel is indicated by LED.

-The CAN/NMEA bus connection can be implemented in any way that suits the module builder: typically as either a screw terminal block or M12 5-pin circular connector.
+The CAN/NMEA bus connection is designed around aN NMEA 2000 compatible M12 5-pin nale circular connector, but a simple screw terminal block could also be used.
+.
 A DIL switch allows a 120 Ohm resistor to be connected across the host data bus permitting the module to be installed as either a drop node or a bus termination node.